MannemSolutions/pgfga/README.md

 Please refer to [our download instructions](DOWNLOAD_AND_RUN.md) for more details on all options.

 # Using
-**Note** please refer to our [configuration documentation](CONFIG.md) to learn about all capabilities and configration features of pgfga.
+**Note** please refer to our [configuration documentation](CONFIG.md) to learn about all capabilities and configuration features of pgfga.

 After downloading the binary to a folder in your path, you can run pgfga with a command like:
 ```bash